Our experts answer your questions with a smile

 A fragile business model

 Meanwhile, even though Nio has reversed course on its plans to build its own factory, it has not been able to reduce the cost of bringing vehicles to market.
-As of April 30, the company had delivered a total of 102,803 vehicles over the past three years.
+By April 30, the company had delivered a total of 102,803 vehicles over the past three years.
 But this has not translated into economies of scale.

 The European market: an Eldorado for Chinese manufacturers?